The Relative Importance of Ability, Luck and Motivation in Team Sports: a Bayesian Model of Performance in the English Rugby Premiership: Data

 \section{Data}

-The Premiership Rugby championship is the top English professional Rugby Union competition.
+The Premiership Rugby Championship is the top English professional Rugby Union competition.
 The 2020/2021 edition was played by 12 teams.
 The league season comprises 22 rounds of matches, with each club playing each other home and away.
 The top 4 teams classify to the playoffs.
 Four points are awarded for the winning team, two to each team in case of a draw, and zero points to the loser team.
-However, a bonus point is given to the losing team in case the score difference is less than eight points, and also teams receive a bonus point in case they score four or more tries.
+However, a bonus point is given to the losing team in case the score difference is less than eight points.
+Teams also receive a bonus point in case they score four or more tries.
+In a game, a try is worth five points, a conversion two points and both penalty and drop kicks are worth three points each\footnote{After a try, the scoring team has the chance to kick for a conversion, except when a penalty-try is awarded.
+In the latter case seven points are automatically awarded to the team.}.
 During this season, if a game was canceled due to Covid-19, two points were awarded to the team responsible, and four to the other, while the match result was deemed to be $0-0$.
 The 2020/2021 season was won by the Harlequins, who claimed their second title after ending in the fourth league position.\\

-The score, number of tries, converted tries, converted penalties, attempted penalties, converted drops, attempted drops and attendance at each of the 122 games of the 2020/21 Premiership season have been taken from the corresponding Wikipedia entry\footnote{Ten games were canceled because some players tested positive for COVID 19.
+The total score, number of tries, converted tries, converted penalties, attempted penalties, converted drops, attempted drops and attendance at each of the 122 games of the 2020/21 Premiership season have been taken from the corresponding Wikipedia entry\footnote{Ten games were canceled because some players tested positive for COVID 19.
 We do not consider the playoff games as we assume that the incentives are not the same at the elimination stage as in the classification games.}.
 We generate the priors of our Bayesian model based on the final ranking from the 2019/20 season as follows.
 An attack and defense ranking is built using the number of points scored and received by each team: the team with most tries scored and less points received is ranked first in both rankings.
 These rankings are then normalized, and their corresponding means are computed. \\